Comparing and merging configurations

 During the merging added objects are copied from the loaded configuration to the main configuration, while for changed objects the operation is defined by the specified rules.
 The check box also affects the ordering rules for objects whose order was changed.
 You can change the order later.

 Each object in the tree has a context menu that includes commands available in the standard configuration tree context menu and merging-specific commands.
 For each tree item (a metadata object or a branch of subordinate objects) that does not belong to branches of added or deleted objects, the Merge rule for subordinate objects and Order for subordinate objects commands are available.
 Metadata objects that are present in both configurations and are mapped to each other also have the Clear object mapping command.
-Metadata objects that are not mapped but can be mapped (i.e. there are nonmapped objects of the same type in the other configuration), have the Set object mapping command.
+Metadata objects that are not mapped but can be mapped (i.e. there are nonmapped objects of the same type in the other configuration), have the Set object mapping command.-

 Merge rule for subordinate objects